tvolkirch/CardVault/README.md

 # Release Notes (in reverse order)

+- Made the cards accessible by keyboard

+xxxxx

 - Refactored search overlay and search results as separate components

 - Added a top of page control (and made it accessible by keyboard) to reduce scrolling